Ixrec/OuterWildsArchipelagoRandomizer/mod/InGameTracker/HowToAddNewItemsAndLocationsToTracker.md

 ## Making the Location Show Up in the Tracker

-To add a location to the Tracker, open the .jsonc file within the LocationInfos file that corresponds to the correct prefix, and if the location is a Ship Log location, you'll need to open the version of the file that ends in `_SL`.
+To add a location to the Tracker, open the .jsonc file within the LocationInfos file that corresponds to the correct prefix, and if the location is a Ship Log location, you'll need to open the version of the file that ends in `_SLF`.
 Create a new entry with the following format:

 ```json